Scammers claiming to be TCSO employees are targeting medical professionals

 People are also reading…

-So far, TCSO has not received reports of anyone falling victim to the latest version of the scam but they want to remind everyone that TCSO never calls anyone with warrants to demand money.
+So far, the Sheriff's Office has not received reports of anyone falling victim to the latest version of the scam, but officials want to remind people that they never call anyone with warrants to demand money.

-TCSO suggests that residents who receive one of these calls, hang up.
-Anyone who falls victim to this scam is asked to contact TCSO at 918-596-5600 to file a report.
+The Sheriff's Office suggests that residents who receive one of these calls hang up.
+Anyone who falls victim to this scam is asked to contact the Sheriff's Office at 918-596-5600 to file a report.

-Residents can check to see if they have a Tulsa County warrant using the ”Check warrants” link on the homepage of tcso.org.
+Residents can check to see if they have a Tulsa County warrant using the ”check warrants” link on the homepage at tcso.org.